AwkwardTurtle42/AwkwardTurtle42.github.io/index.markdown

     * Out of Combat Damage rules
         * Added to both Combat (hah) and GM Guidance sections.
         * Bypasses Grit and simply inflicts Critical Damage immediately.
+    * Eulogy is now called Epitaph
+        * It's marginally more accurate (we're writing it down) and also just more fun to say IMHO.
+No actual functional changes.